DannyNemer/dantil/README.md

 ### <a id="dantil-stylize"></a>`dantil.stylize(object, [options])`
 <a href="#dantil-stylize">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L597 "View in source") [&#x24C9;][1]

 Formats `object` in color for pretty-printing, recursing `options.depth` times while formatting.
-This is identical to Node's `util.inspect()`, but disables colors if the terminal does not support color.
+This is similar to Node's `util.inspect()`, but disables colors if the terminal does not support color.

 #### Arguments
 1. `object` *(&#42;)*: The object or value to stylize.